List of The Saddle Club characters: Storm

 A badly damaged and abused black Thoroughbred gelding that Lisa chooses to be Pine Hollow's first foster horse.
 Storm likes carrots and is worse with men.
 He was originally going to be put down until Lisa talked Red into making him Pine Hollow's foster horse.
 Storm loves Lisa and Mr. Roth equally.
 Red did not believe in Storm until Mrs. Reg had a talk with him.
 Storm is eventually adopted by Mr. Roth in "Foster Horse Part 3".

 Windsong

-A magnificent chestnut Thoroughbred racehorse who is allergic to natural remedies.
+A magnificent chestnut thoroughbred racehorse who is allergic to natural remedies.
 Windsong temporarily belongs to Veronica until they have no choice but to sell him when Mr. DiAngelo makes some bad investments.
-Windsong could not compete in The Bridgemont Cup after he went into anaphylaxis because of Ethan Lowell Jr. In the books, Windsong's name is Go For the Blue "Danny" and he's a grey Thoroughbred that Veronica gets for Christmas.
+Windsong could not compete in The Bridgemont Cup after he went into anaphylaxis because of Ethan Lowell Jr. In the books, Windsong's name is Go For the Blue "Danny" and he is a grey thoroughbred that Veronica gets for Christmas.

 Midnight

-A Thoroughbred jet black gelding.
-A temperamental and abused horse that constantly plays upon Desi.
+A thoroughbred jet black gelding.
+A temperamental and abused horse that constantly plays up on Desi.
 He belongs to Desi until Episode 9.
-When Desi's father learns of his true nature he plans to put Midnight down.
+When Desi's father learns of his true nature, he plans to put Midnight down.
 Simon and Midnight form a special bond.
 He belongs to Simon as of "One Step Forward".